symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 * Guide: :ref:`Sending a TransferTransaction with an aliased mosaic <sending-a-transfer-transaction-with-an-aliased-mosaic>`
 * Guide: :ref:`Sending a TransferTransaction to an aliased address <sending-a-transfer-transaction-to-an-aliased-address>`

-When a transaction includes an alias, a so-called **resolution** reflects the resolved value of that alias in the block.
+When a transaction includes an alias, a **resolution** reflects the resolved value of that alias in the block.
 To get the real identifier behind an aliased address or mosaic, the client application needs to fetch the related :doc:`resolution receipt <../../concepts/receipt>` linked to the block where the transaction gets included.

 * Guide: :doc:`Getting the asset identifier behind a namespace with receipts <../blockchain/getting-the-mosaic-identifier-behind-a-namespace-with-receipts>`